dianecdr/rouge_noir/README.md

 #### 4) 4rd Round - Between or External
 * **Bet** : 4 sips
-* **Guessing rule** : Each player, before picking a card, says if the color of the card would be Hearts, Diamonds, Clumbs or Spides.
+* **Guessing rule** : Each player, before picking a card, says if the color of the card would be Hearts, Diamonds, Clubs or Spades.